This post may contain affiliate links. Read my disclosure page here.

 How To Make Homemade Lemonade

-1. Thoroughly wash the lemons with soap and warm water, especially if you are mashing them whole with the skin.
+Before you start, thoroughly wash the lemons with soap and warm water, especially if you are mashing them whole with the skin.
+Roll each lemon with the palm of your hand on the counter, pressing down as you do.

 close up shot of lemonade ub a glass pitcher

-Tips For The Best Homemade Lemonade Recipe
+Top Tips for the Best Lemonade Recipe

 lemonade - with a pitcher and glasses